-Chemical peels are fast, highly effective treatments for sun damage, acne scars, uneven skin tone, rough texture, and fine lines.
+Chemical peel are fast, highly effective treatments for sun damage, acne scars, uneven skin tone, rough texture, and fine lines.
 One of the most popular skin care treatments, peels work by speeding up the skin’s natural exfoliation process.
 The peel also stimulates the skin’s natural healing process, forcing the cells to renew themselves.
-After a peel, your skin will look fresher, smoother and more youthful than before the peel.
+After a peel, your skin will look fresher, smoother and more youthful than before the chemical peel.

 Our skin naturally renews itself.
 As healthy new cells grow, old skin cells fall off.
 Unfortunately, the process slows with time.
 This can leave your skin looking rough, uneven, discolored and dull.
 You might even notice age spots or fine lines.
 The chemical solution in a peel weakens the bonds between the old and new cells so that the old cells fall off faster, and you’re left with a refreshed, renewed complexion.